27 Travel Etiquette Tips

 Body language is a good way to communicate with other people.
 But, you have to keep in mind that gestures are interpreted in different ways depending on the country you are in.
 Taking a moment in silence is a good idea too.
-You can meditate on the conversation and look for polite words to give a right answer or ask something correctly.
+You can meditate on the conversation and look for polite words to give the right answer or ask something correctly.

 Giving a tip or not

 After a business dinner, it is really common to leave a tip on the table.
 But, in some Asian countries, it is considered as an insult or a negative insinuation.
 It can mean that you are considering that the person that is receiving the tip has a low economic level.
-In some other countries like USA, Canada, Mexico, Egypt or Austria it is almost mandatory.
+In some other countries like the USA, Canada, Mexico, or Austria it is almost mandatory.
 This represents a significant part of their salary.

 Giving a gift from your country is considered kind and polite depending on the type of present.
 If you are the one that is receiving it, be aware of the etiquettes in that country.
 In some places is incorrect to open the gift in front of the person that is giving it.